Antici…pation

 Through education, breathwork, visualization, and understanding physiology, you’re not trying to script birth - you’re preparing your nervous system to stay connected through whatever happens.

+That’s how trust is built: not by controlling outcomes, but by deepening your relationship with your own capacity.
 When you understand how your body functions under normal conditions and nurture positive anticipation instead of fear, confidence grows naturally.
-That trust carries forward — into postpartum, into breastfeeding, into parenting.
+That trust carries forward - into postpartum, into breastfeeding, into parenting.

 You begin to trust your body, your baby, your intuition, your pace.